jnq-t/burn-these-letters/README.md

 # Scrambler
 The scrambler is an Interactive Ruby tool that generates semi-randomized text using only words and sentences from your input text.
 The tool suports default and custom groupings.

+The scrambler generates a random enocoding of each token (word, sentance, other custom grouping) to another token in the text.
+You can think of this scrambling funciton as a "translation" into a randomly-generated pseudo-langue, where every word is changed but the structure of the text remains largely intact.

 ## Get Started
 - [download ruby](https://www.ruby-lang.org/en/documentation/installation/)
 - [clone this repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)